DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

 [![DSTracker](https://img.shields.io/badge/platform-iOS%2012.1-blue)](https://github.com/DriveSmart-MobileTeam/)
 [![Swift](https://img.shields.io/badge/Language-ObjectiveC%20Swift_5.0-orange)](https://img.shields.io/badge/Swift-5.Orange)

-# DriveSmart *DSTracker* Swift example
+# DriveSmart *Tracker* Swift example

-This project act as an example on how to integrate DriveSmart (*DS*  in advance) *DSTracker* on an iOS app written in Swift.
+This project act as an example on how to integrate DriveSmart (*DS*  in advance) *Tracker* on an iOS app written in Swift.

 ## Requisites
 * [Cocoapods](https://cocoapods.org) as the dependency manager
 * iOS 12.1 in advance as requirement
 * An __access_token__ provided by *DS*
-* You will need an __license key__ provided by *DS*  in order to make your app work with our *DSTracker*.
+* You will need an __license key__ provided by *DS*  in order to make your app work with our *Tracker*.
 * Your app needs to be configured for request user location (follow [Apple documentation](https://developer.apple.com/documentation/corelocation/adding_location_services_to_your_app) )

-If your project doesn´t fills any of this requirements please contact us at [mobileteam@drive-smart.com](mailto:mobileteam@drive-smart.com) in order to look for alternatives for use our *DSTracker*.
+If your project doesn´t fills any of this requirements please contact us at [mobileteam@drive-smart.com](mailto:mobileteam@drive-smart.com) in order to look for alternatives for use our *Tracker*.

 ## 1) Installation